Code-Institute-Submissions/ci_milestone2/README.md

 ### Bugs and Fixes

 - Navbar not collapsing after click when href is an anchor link, it only works when links to another page.
 Solved by adding `data-toggle="collapse" data-target=".navbar-collapse"` to the <a> tags.
 [Solution here](https://stackoverflow.com/questions/42401606/how-to-hide-collapsible-bootstrap-4-navbar-on-click).

-#### Bugs without fix

-- Swiper.js infinite loop doesn't work when data comes from the API.
-This mode makes the swiper "infinite" by duplicating 3 or 4 slides and when the data comes from the API, the slider is duplicated but it is still empty.
-[Demo of what I wanted to implement](https://swiperjs.com/demos/200-infinite-loop.html).

 ## Deployment